phoenixframework/phoenix/bonus_guides/M_custom_errors.md

 Elixir provides a macro called `defexception` for defining custom exceptions.
 Exceptions are represented as structs, and structs need to be defined inside of modules.

-In order to create a custom error, we need to define a new module, conventionally this will have "Error" in the name.
+In order to create a custom error, we need to define a new module.
+Conventionally this will have "Error" in the name.
 Inside of that module, we need to define a new exception with `defexception`.

-We can also define a module within a module to provide a namespace for the new module.
+We can also define a module within a module to provide a namespace for the inner module.

 Here's an example from the [Phoenix.Router](https://github.com/phoenixframework/phoenix/blob/master/lib/phoenix/router.ex) which demonstrates all of these ideas.